stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

 ### HART (Highway Addressable Remote Transducer)

 This one's neat.
-HART is a hardware point-to-point communication that uses analog and digital signals to communicate (at the same time!),leveraging 4-20 mA current loops on analog instruments and analog only host systems.
+HART is a hardware point-to-point communication that uses analog and digital signals to communicate (at the same time!), leveraging 4-20 mA current loops on analog instruments and analog only host systems.
 HART defines the application of Bell 202, and is in multi-drop or point to point connections.
 Point to point is when the 4-20 mA loop current and digital signals are overlaid, and the controller is capable of processing both signaling protocols.
 Multi-drop fixes the loop current to 4 mA, and more instruments are able to be connected and communicate digitally with unique addresses.

 ## PAN RF